 We have established clear lines of accountability, training and advice to support the process of child protection and individual staff within that process.
 In this school, any individual can contact the Designated Safeguarding Lead (DSL) or their Deputy (DDSL) if they have concerns about a child or young person.
-The DSL is Elizabeth Hanratty (Head teacher) and the DDSLs are Jane Gwilliam and Carol Sheppeck.
-There is a nominated safeguarding governor, Kathy Bamber, who will take leadership responsibility for safeguarding.
-The Chair of Governors Kathy Bamber will receive reports of allegations against the headteacher and act on the behalf of the governing body.
+The DSL is Elizabeth Hanratty and the DDSL is Jane Gwilliam.
+There is a nominated safeguarding governor, Sally Wesley, who will take leadership responsibility for safeguarding.
+The Chair of Governors Caroline Horrill will receive reports of allegations against the headteacher and act on the behalf of the governing body.

-As an employer we follow safer recruitment guidance as set out in KCSiE 2020.
+As an employer we follow safer recruitment guidance as set out in KCSiE 2021.